Financial Directive

 4.4.
 Approval of invoices

-Invoices and payments from the Foundation shall be authorised by the Executive Director or his/her deputy.
-The President of the Governing Board shall approve the personal expenses of the Executive Director.
+Invoices and payments from the Foundation shall be authorised by the CEO or his/her/their deputy.
+The Chair of the Board shall approve the personal expenses of the CEO.

 All invoices and expenses shall be subject to substantive checking and approval in the Foundation’s financial management system before payment.

-The Executive Director shall ensure that payments sent for payment are based on vouchers that have been checked and approved in advance.
+The CEO shall ensure that payments sent for payment are based on vouchers that have been checked and approved in advance.

 4.5.
 Payment of invoices